Bnot HaZahav

 Bnot HaZahav (בנות הזהב) is an Israeli sitcom, based on the NBC sitcom The Golden Girls by Susan Harris.
 The series stars Hana Laszlo, Miki Kam, Tiki Dayan, and Rivka Michaeli.

 Plot

 The series follows four seniors, who share a house in Tel Aviv.
-The house owner is Dalia (Hana Laszlo), and with her live Ruti Golan (Miki Kam) and Shosh Ben-Basat (Tiki Dayan).
-In the first episode Ruti's mother, Riva Glambush (Rivka Michaeli) joins in living with the women after her nursing home was burned.
+The house owner is Dalia (Hana Laszlo), who lives with her friends, Ruti Golan (Miki Kam) and Shosh Ben-Basat (Tiki Dayan).
+In the first episode, Ruti's mother, Riva Glambush (Rivka Michaeli) joins in living with the women after her nursing home was burned.
 In the series, the women deal with different things.